iodepo/odis-arch/book/tooling/ckan.md

   individual sitemaps), so you can copy the `<loc>` url and open it in a new tab, to view the actual sitemap, such as https://localhost:8443/sitemap-0.xml

-- you should see a list of `<url>` values for your catalogue, including your test dataset record, such as:
+- you should now see a list of `<loc>` values for your catalogue, including your test dataset record, such as:

   ![sitemap install3](./images/sitemap-install3.png)